dvioletta/CC_Wk3_D1_SQL_Mavel_Movies/homework.md

 ## Questions

 1. Return ALL the data in the 'movies' table.
+SELECT * FROM movies;

-2. Return ONLY the name column from the 'people' table
+2. Return ONLY the name column from the 'people' table SELECT name FROM people;

 3. Oops!
 Someone at CodeClan spelled Anthony's name wrong!
 Change it to reflect the proper spelling ('Anthatony Starkes' should be 'Anthony Starke').
+UPDATE people
+SET name 'Anthatony Starkes', name 'Anthony Starke' WHERE id 18;

 4. Return ONLY your name from the 'people' table.

 5. The cinema is showing 'Batman Begins', but Batman is DC, not Marvel!
 Delete the entry from the 'movies' table.
+DELETE FROM movies
+WHERE title = 'Batman Begins';

 6. Create a new entry in the 'people' table with the name of one of the instructors.
+INSERT INTO people (id, name)
+VALUES (23, 'Katie Jeffree');

 7. Craig Morton has decided to hijack our movie evening, remove him from the table of people.
+DELETE FROM people
+WHERE name = 'Craig Morton';

 8. The cinema has just heard that they will be holding an exclusive midnight showing of 'Captain Marvel'!!
-Create a new entry in the 'movies' table to reflect this.
+Create a new entry in the 'movies' table to reflect this. =
+INSERT INTO marvel (id, title, year, show_time)
+VALUES (20, 'Captain Marvel' 2019, '00:00');

 9. The cinema would also like to make the Guardians movies a back to back feature.
 Find out the show time of "Guardians of the Galaxy" and set the show time of "Guardians of the Galaxy 2" to start two hours later.

 ## Extension